Chia seeds are rich in nutrients and fiber.

-Compared with flaxseed, chia seeds provide more omega-3s, calcium, phosphorus, and fiber.
+Chia seeds provide more omega-3s, calcium, phosphorus, and fiber than flaxseeds.
 Most people do not consume enough of these essential nutrients.

 Chia and the power of fiber

-The Food and Nutrition Board of the National Institute of Medicine suggest that men under the age of 50 years should consume 38 grams of fiber per day and women under the age of 50 years should consume 25 grams per day.
+The United States (U.S.) dietary guidelines for 2015 to 2020 suggest that men under the age of 50 years should consume 30.8 grams (g) of fiber per day and women under the age of 50 years should consume 25.2 g per day.

-For adults over 50 years of age, the recommendation for men is 30 grams per day, and for women, it is 21 grams per day.
+For adults over 50 years of age, the recommendation for men is 28 g per day, and for women, it is 22.4 g per day.
 Most people consume less than half of that recommendation.

 The easiest way to increase fiber intake is to eat more plant-based foods like fruits, vegetables, nuts, seeds, and unprocessed grains.
 Just one ounce of chia seeds provides 10 grams of fiber, almost half the daily recommendation for a woman over 50 years.